pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 {{< image alt="JSON-nod.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/JSON-nod.png" >}}

-It\'s a very long JSON object (if you want to get started with JSON, I recommend the amazing blog from Bob German [Introduction to JSON.](https://bob1german.com/2021/01/11/introduction-to-json/)
+It's a very long JSON object (if you want to get started with JSON, I recommend the amazing blog from Bob German [Introduction to JSON.](https://bob1german.com/2021/01/11/introduction-to-json/)

-But let\'s stay at our HTTP request in Power Automate.
-We know the Method, we know the URL and we know that we don\'t need any authentication.
+But let's stay at our HTTP request in Power Automate.
+We know the Method, we know the URL and we know that we don't need any authentication.
 That means we can fill out all mandatory fields in that flow action and it looks like this:

 {{< image alt="HTTP-flow-step.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/HTTP-flow-step.png" >}}

-Let\'s run this flow on a daily basis and see what the result looks
+Let's run this flow on a daily basis and see what the result looks
 like:

 {{< image alt="HTTP-flow-run-successfull.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/HTTP-flow-run-successfull.png" >}}